Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 access-control: 192.168.1.0/24 allow
 access-control: fd00:AAAA:BBBB:CCCC::/64
 ```
-Only the RFC 1918 subnet 192.168.1.0/24 subnet and our ULA subnet fd00:AAAA:BBBB:CCCC::/64 are granted access.
+Only the RFC 1918 subnet 192.168.1.0/24 and our RFC 4193 ULA subnet fd00:AAAA:BBBB:CCCC::/64 are granted access.
 So, essentially, unbound listens on the interface, and the `access-control:` limits which addresses are granted access.
 Therefore, the `interface: ix0` is being used as shorthand.
-We could also explicitly configure by addresses using `interface:` if we choose.
+We could also explicitly configure by addresses using `interface:` if we so choose.

 Enable and start `unbound`
 ```sh